brandur/sorg/content/passages-drafts/003-kumano-kodo.md

 their name.
-This is the case for Yunomine -- a little cluster of inns tucked into a valley in the heart of the Kumano mountains, built around a natural fountain of boiling water bubbling out of the earth.
+This is the case for Yunomine -- a little cluster of inns tucked into a valley in the heart of the Kumano mountains, built around a natural fountain of searing water frothing out of the earth.

 ![Yunomine](/assets/passages/003-kumano-kodo/yunomine@2x.jpg)